firebolt-db/godocs/docs/Overview/queries-overview/index.md

 ---

 # Queries overview
-Firebolt is designed to execute SQL queries efficiently, leveraging advanced optimizations at both the query and workload levels.
-This section provides an overview of how Firebolt handles queries, the optimizations applied during execution, and tools available for monitoring and improving performance.
+Firebolt is designed to run SQL queries efficiently, using advanced optimizations at both the query and workload levels.
+This section provides an overview of how Firebolt processes queries, the optimizations applied during query handling, and the tools available for monitoring and improving performance.
 For guidance on how to run queries and interact with data in Firebolt, see [Query data]({% link Guides/query-data/index.md %}).

 ## Optimizations on a per-query basis
 Firebolt applies specific optimizations at the individual query level to ensure efficient performance, even for complex queries.